blain1995/100DaysOfCode/logs/days71to80.md

 ### Thoughts:

 I enjoyed this, think SQL will take a little while to get used to but hopefully this will be useful in the future :)

+## Day 73: 16th May 2021

+### Today's progress:

+Started a capstone project which is an improvement on a previous movie rating website that I started a while ago.
+This updated project uses Flask, Jinja, WTForms, SQL and API keys to display my top 10 films, with the ability to update ratings, add and delete films.
+Project is not quite finished yet - will finish and upload tomorrow.

+### Thoughts:

+Finding this challenging, but this is good because it's forcing me to revisit APIs and a few other python methods that I haven't used in a while.